Gehad-Saleh/Motor-Overcurrent-Protection/README.md

 # Motor-Overcurrent-Protection
- switch off the motor Automatedly,  when current is high using ardino and curent sensor
+  motor turns off automatically when the current is high using Arduino, current sensor and LCD display